andrewwong97/matcha/README.md

 bash startWebserver.sh    # Assumes you have NodeJS and npm.
 Installs all required dependencies and runs server on localhost 5000
 ```

 If the server isn't running, try switching off of Hopkins network since it tends to block requests from mLab, where we host our MongoDB instance.
+In future iterations, we plan to deploy a local Dockerized Mongo instance.

 ## To run dev: